“Everything you own must be able to fit in one suitcase; then your mind might be free.”

 Why I Often Don’t Pack Light

 - I usually only go to a few places over several months and spend a week or more in each area.
 Usually, I go to a city and take tours/public transport for day trips using the central city as my base.
 After arrival at the hotel, I won’t need to carry my bags again until I leave.
 Even then, the luggage is not much problem because I use taxis to get to and from the airport.
-(Note: I do sometimes take a small extra bag with me that I use in case I decide to go for a short one-or-two-night trip away from my base).
+(Note: I sometimes take a small extra bag with me if I go for a short one-or-two-night trip away from my base).

-- Most expert advice assumes that you are going to do your laundry in the sink.
-As a whole, I do not like to wash my clothes.
+- Most expert advice assumes that you will do your laundry in the sink.
+As a whole, I wouldn’t say I like to wash my clothes.
 They do not get clean, and I usually cannot wear clothes for more than one day without them getting unpleasant.
-I prefer whenever I am traveling for an extended time to bring enough clothes for ten to fifteen days and wash the clothes at least every week or so.
+I prefer to bring enough clothes for ten to fifteen days and wash the clothes at least every week or so whenever I am traveling for an extended time.
 If I am in a situation where I need to pack light, I will pack enough clothes for four to seven days.

 Why Packing More Can Be Better than Packing Too Little

-When I mentioned that I often regretted NOT packing enough stuff to my seminar students, I would get blank stares.
-After a while, I realized that I did not travel like most of my students, and they usually traveled as the experts did, or most likely, rarely left home for extended periods.
+When I mentioned that I often regretted NOT packing enough stuff for my seminar students in the 2000s, I would get blank stares.
+After a while, I realized that I did not travel like most of my students, and they usually traveled as the experts did or, most likely, rarely left home for extended periods.

-If I had just taken a two-week trip, the experts’ advice would have worked perfectly.
+The experts’ advice would have worked if I had just taken a two-week trip.
 All I would have needed to do was research the weather to help me plan my outfits.
-Then I would bring one or two additional outfits if it got unexpectedly hot or cold or I decided to alter my travel plans.
+Then I would bring one or two additional outfits if it got unexpectedly hot or cold or if I decided to alter my travel plans.

-However, their advice did not work for me.
 Whenever I took the experts’ pack light advice as the Gospel truth, I regretted NOT packing enough more often than I ever regretted packing too much.
-I almost always found that I did not have enough clothes that were appropriate for the climate.
+I almost always found that I did not have enough clothes appropriate for the climate.

-Nowhere was this more true than when I went on short trips into the mountains in Latin America after a more extended stay.
-(I wore shorts and t-shirts for the lowlands and froze my ass off.
-Lowlands in Latin America are warm year-round, and in the winter, mountainous areas are cold (often below freezing at night), particularly since indoor heating is rare.
+Lowlands in Latin America are warm year-round, and in the winter, mountainous areas are cold (often below freezing at night), mainly since indoor heating is rare.
+Nowhere was this more true than when I went on short trips into the mountains in Latin America after a more extended stay in the lowlands.
+(I wore shorts and t-shirts for the lowlands and froze my ass off when I visited the mountains).

 Pack the Right Clothes for the Climate